Moving to Thailand from the USA: tips for a smooth relocation in 2026

 Step 5: Await approval

-Processing times range from 5 to 15 business days, depending on the visa type and application volume.
+Processing times range from five to 15 business days, depending on the visa type and application volume.

 Step 6: Complete the Thailand Digital Arrival Card (TDAC)

-Starting May 1, 2025, all travelers must complete the Thailand digital arrival card online at least three days before arrival.
+Since May 2025, travelers have been required to complete the Thailand Digital Arrival Card online at least three days before arrival.

 For US citizens seeking to make Thailand their permanent home, comprehending the pathways to long-term residency is essential.
-Thailand offers two primary options: the Permanent Residency Permit and the Thailand Elite Visa.
+Thailand offers two very different long-term pathways that should not be confused: permanent residence, which is a separate immigration status with annual quotas and a formal application process, and Thailand Privilege membership, which is a long-stay visa product rather than permanent residence.

 - Maintain a non-immigrant visa for at least 3 consecutive years: Applicants must have held a non-immigrant visa, renewed annually, for a minimum of three consecutive years prior to applying.